VillePuisto/VillePuisto/README.md

-### Hi there 👋
+### Hello there 👋

+- 🔭 I’m currently studying at Turku University of Applied Sciences.
+- 🌱 I’m currently learning Software Development and learning to be a Full-stack Developer.
+- 👯 I’m a third year Bachelor of Engineering student and my study path is Software Engineering and Project Management.
 <!--
 **VillePuisto/VillePuisto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
+-
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...